cdsbasel/dataanalytics_2023/menu/installation.md

 ## 2 - Install necessary packages

 For this course we will rely on various R packages that need to be installed.
-To do this run the following code within your R Console within R Studio.
+To do this run the following code within your R Console in R Studio.

 <font style="font-family: 'Lucida Console', Monaco, monospace;">
-install.packages("tidyerse","ggthemes","lme4")
+install.packages("tidyerse","ggthemes","distill","rmarkdown","lme4")
 </font>

 Important: to avoid problems during the installation of packages, please enter *n*, when you are asked to install a package from source.

 ## 3 - GitHub

-Please get a <a href="https://github.com">Github</a><br> account and download the <a href="https://desktop.github.com">GitHub Desktop App</a><br> before the first session of the seminar.
+Please get a <a href="https://github.com">Github</a> account and download the <a href="https://desktop.github.com">GitHub Desktop App</a><br> before the first session of the seminar.